Best Guide to visiting Antelope Island State Park

 While hiking, we were even followed by a coyote for a while.
 It was a bit unsettling how close the wildlife got to us here but thrilling overall to see so many species thriving in one area.

 And they are well managed here.
-Every year the parks staff do a bison round up to check the health of the bison on the island and maintain healthy population numbers by exporting several a year.
+Every year the parks staff do a annual bison roundup to check the health of the bison on the island and maintain healthy population numbers by exporting several a year.

 Without proper management, overpopulation leads to health issues and food shortages for the animals and on such a small expanse of land, this management is a necessity.